 On the underside of the watch, which is also showcased behind a sapphire dome, we find more of the inner workings of the model.
 The HM10 movement is operated via the two crowns above the dial, with one used for time setting and the other for manually winding the caliber’s power reserve.
 Further adding to the bulldog theme, the watch has an unorthodox power-reserve display on the underside of the watch, stylized as a set of metal jaws complete with sharp canine teeth.
 When the jaws are open, the reserve is full; they slowly close as the 45-hour power reserve gradually gets spent, ultimately coming to a bite as it empties.

 This complicated model is secured to the wrist via four sturdy titanium lugs, reminiscent of the legs on a muscular bulldog, which use screws to both hold their place on the case and attach them to a tapering leather strap, available in either rich brown or electric blue.

-The new Horological Machine 10 “Bulldog” will be available at MB&F retailers later this year, with the titanium model marketed by the brand at $105,000 and the rose gold option retailing at $120,000.
+The new Horological Machine 10 “Bulldog” is available now via MB&F retailers , with the titanium model marketed by the brand at $105,000 and the rose gold option retailing at $120,000.

 To learn more about WatchTime Live and to purchase tickets, you can visit the event website, here.